 We only disclose personal information for the purpose for which it was collected, or for another purpose if one of the following applies:

-- the individual would reasonably expect us to disclose the personal information
+- would reasonably expect us to use or disclose, the personal information

 - we reasonably believe the use or disclosure is necessary for our or other agencies' enforcement activities.